peiyan1234/LeetCode-CPP-efficient-solution/README.md

 #0039:
 Runtime: 16 ms, faster than 97.15% of C++ online submissions for Min Stack.
 Memory Usage: 16.2 MB, less than 91.95% of C++ online submissions for Min Stack.

+#0040:
+Runtime: 36 ms, faster than 96.32% of C++ online submissions for Intersection of Two Linked Lists.
+Memory Usage: 14.6 MB, less than 30.88% of C++ online submissions for Intersection of Two Linked Lists.